Bombardier’s Aventra is a modular, easily customisable single-deck train capable of operating in both diesel and electric modes. It is…

-On Line A, two-car trains accommodating up to 200 passengers operate 0530–0030.
+On Line A, two-car trains accommodating up to 200 passengers operate between 05:30am and 12:30am.
 The VAL206 and newer VAL208, are built to handle 7% gradients and can reach 60km/h (38mph).
-With simple interiors because passengers are not aboard for many minutes, the cars have internal displays announcing the next stopping place.
+With simple interiors because passengers are not aboard for a long time, the cars have internal displays announcing the next stopping place.

 The ability to use a common fleet for Line B is estimated to have saved substantial sums, a major factor in the order of 34 additional sets.
 Non-specific, Paris-style RER mainline stock is employed on Lines C and D. As part of the Line E tramway project, an order was placed with Alstom in June 2006 for 18 bi-directional 100% low-floor Citadis type 302 trams.